Factor pre-training in Bayesian multivariate logistic models: Numerical Experiments

+For each configuration, we replicate the experiments 50 times.
+In each replicate, covariates and latent factors are generated as

 We evaluate estimation accuracy for $\Lambda_0 \Lambda_0^\top$ and $B_0$ via the Frobenius norm of the difference of the estimate and true parameter scaled by $\left|\left| \Lambda_0 \Lambda_0^\top\right| \right|_F$ and $(pq)^{1/2}$ respectively, as in Section \ref{sec:theory}.
-We evaluate uncertainty quantification via the average frequentist coverage of equal-tail $95\%$ credible intervals.
+We evaluated uncertainty quantification through the average frequentist coverage of equal-tail $95\%$ credible intervals for individual parameters.
 For \texttt{FLAIR}, we use posterior means as point estimates, but other possible estimates mentioned above had similar performance.

 We compare to \texttt{GMF} using code at \href{https://github.com/kidzik/gmf}{https://github.com/kidzik/gmf}, using either a Newton method with a simplified Hessian or alternating iteratively reweighted least squares.
 These two approaches had substantially different computing time and estimation accuracy, so we report results for both.
-For each replicate, we performed a random $80\%/20\%$ train-test split and chose the hyperparameters to maximize test set area under the ROC curve; we then refitted the model on the full data.
-In the supplemental, we consider some lower dimensional examples, where we also include a comparison with standard implementations of generalized linear latent variable models \citep{gllvm_va, gllvm_eva}.
+For each replicate, we performed a random $80\%/20\%$ train-test split and chose the hyperparameters to maximize the test set area under the ROC curve; then we re-fitted the model with the full data.
+In the supplemental, we consider scenarios with lower-dimensional parameters, longitudinal data, and without covariates, where we also include a comparison with standard implementations of generalized linear latent variable models \citep{gllvm_va, gllvm_eva}, \texttt{LVHML}, and \citet{chen_jmle}'s method, respectively.

-Table \ref{tab:accuracy} reports a comparison in terms of estimation accuracy and computational time. \texttt{FLAIR} is remarkably faster than \texttt{GMF}, even with the results in the table just focusing on model fitting time after hyperparameter tuning.
-In terms of estimation accuracy, \texttt{FLAIR} has consistently better performance in estimating $\Lambda \Lambda^\top$ while being comparable in estimating $B$. \texttt{GMF} fitted via iterated least squares had extremely poor accuracy in some replicates affecting the overall performance when $(n, p) \in \{1000\} \times\{1000, 5000\}$.
-Table \ref{tab:uq} provides strong support for \texttt{FLAIR} in terms of providing well calibrated credible intervals.
+Table \ref{tab:accuracy} reports a comparison in terms of estimation accuracy and computational time. \texttt{FLAIR} is remarkably faster than \texttt{GMF}, even with the results in the table focusing only on model fitting time after hyperparameter tuning.
+In terms of estimation accuracy, \texttt{FLAIR} has a better performance in estimating $\Lambda \Lambda^\top$ while being comparable in estimating $B$. \texttt{GMF} fitted via iterated least squares had extremely poor accuracy in some replicates affecting the overall performance when $(n, p) \in \{1000\} \times\{1000, 5000\}$.
+Table \ref{tab:uq} reports the coverage of credible intervals on average across the entries of $B$ and $\Lambda \Lambda^\top$.
+These results provide strong support for \texttt{FLAIR} in terms of providing well-calibrated credible intervals.